 Saint Cainner or Cannera (d.
 530?), appears in the martyrology of Tamlacht and other ancient lists of Irish saints on 28 Jan.
 "According to Colgan, she was born of noble parents in the district of Bentraighe (Bantry) in South Munster. "

 We would be remiss if we did not mention the English and Welsh origins of the name.
 In England, Yorkshire was a popular location for the family.
 The Yorkshire Poll Tax Rolls of 1379 included: Johannes Cayne, Kirkby Overblow; and Johannes Cayne, Knaresborough.

 "Mauritius de Cadomo held lands in Barony, Devonshire, in 1083.
 William de Cadomo occurs in Norfolk, Walter de Cadomo in Norfolk, holding great estates, 1086.
 Renebald de Caen occurs in 1130 (Rot.
 Pip.).
 The family of De Caen, Caan, &c., is often mentioned later.
 In Normandy it occurs in the 12th cent. very frequently."

 In Wales, "Rhys Cain (16th cent.), was a Welsh poet of the latter part of the sixteenth century, born at Trawsfynydd in Merionethshire, a village on the river Cain, whence he took his surname."

 Early History of the Kaines family

-Another 281 words (20 lines of text) covering the year 1196 is included under the topic Early Kaines History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kaines research.
+Another 147 words (10 lines of text) covering the years 1196 and 1672 are included under the topic Early Kaines History in all our PDF Extended History products and printed products wherever possible.